alex-delalande/stability_ot_maps_and_linearization_wasserstein_space/README.md

 # Quantitative Stability of Optimal Transport Maps and Linearization of the 2-Wasserstein Space

-Experiments for the paper [*Quantitative Stability of Optimal Transport Maps and Linearization of the 2-Wasserstein Space*](https://arxiv.org/abs/1910.05954), [Q. Mérigot](http://quentin.mrgt.fr/), A. Delalande, [F.Chazal](https://geometrica.saclay.inria.fr/team/Fred.Chazal/), to appear in AISTATS 2020.
+Experiments for the paper [*Quantitative Stability of Optimal Transport Maps and Linearization of the 2-Wasserstein Space*](https://arxiv.org/abs/1910.05954), [Q. Mérigot](http://quentin.mrgt.fr/), A. Delalande, [F. Chazal](https://geometrica.saclay.inria.fr/team/Fred.Chazal/), to appear in AISTATS 2020.

+This work was also presented at the [NeurIPS 2019 'Optimal Transport for Machine Learning' Workshop](https://sites.google.com/view/otml2019/).

 ## Dependencies
 The dependencies to run these experiments are listed in `requirements.txt`.
 In particular, [pysdot](https://pypi.org/project/pysdot/) was used to compute the (semi-discrete) Monge maps.
 This package can be installed using: